Monet Water Lilies Art Lesson For Kids

 More About Materials

-- Cool Colored (blue, violet, green) Bleeding Tissue Paper: for the easiest use with younger children precut it into 1″ x 1″ squares
+- Cool-colored (blue, violet, green) Bleeding Tissue Paper: Precut the paper into 1″ x 1″ squares for the easiest use with younger children.

 - Glue Water Mixture: 1:1 ratio of glue mixed with water in a small container